ninjaeon/gmail-desktop-fork/README.md

 **WARNING: This is an experimental fork of Gmail Desktop with AI-generated modifications that have not been manually reviewed.
 Use at your own risk.**

 This fork includes:
-- Updated Electron to version 27.1.0
+- Updated Electron to version 33.2.0 (from original 15.3.6)
 - Updated User Agent strings to Firefox 132.0
 - AI-generated code modifications that have not been manually reviewed or tested thoroughly